Antman261/commander-db/database/journal/DatabaseJournaling.md

 - events will be appended to an event stream
 - event streams will be migrated to new schemas (event migration will cause a full rewrite of the event stream files)
 - event streams will be archived (maybe?)
-- latest event per aggregate instance will be updated
+- latest event per aggregate instance will be updated (why would this be necessary now?)
 - idempotency keys will be saved
 - idempotency keys will expire
 - idempotency keys will be deleted